-My name is Laurie Bessems and I graduated with a BA Hnrs in Fashion Knitwear and Knitted Textile at Nottingham Trent University.
-Part of my collection was exhibited at London Graduate Fashion Week 2016 and I decided to launch my own brand last year.
+My name is Laurie Bessems and I graduated with a first class honours degree in BA Fashion Knitwear and Knitted Textile at Nottingham Trent University.
+Part of my collection was exhibited at London Graduate Fashion Week 2016 and I decided to launch my own brand in 2017.

 I’m passionate about making things myself with care and patience.
 Crochet and knit techniques therefore appeal to me and I am also very aware that customers are looking for alternatives when it comes to luxury pieces.
 My yarns are locally sourced and the main material is Alpaca mixed with silk.
-The yarn I used in my first collection is from Peru.
+The yarn I've used in my collections is spun in Peru and Belgium, the fibre come from small farms

 Hand knitted and hand made